-By now companies know that big changes are coming to their US Generally Accepted Accounting Principles (GAAP) financial statements.
+By now companies know that big changes regarding US Generally Accepted Accounting Principles (GAAP) financial statements have happened with more changes down the pipeline.
 Now is the time for management to consider options related to their accounting guidance transition plan.
 There is more than one choice, as outlined below.

 As a reminder, the principles-based model for revenue recognition goes into effect for non-public companies with annual reporting periods beginning after December 15, 2018.
 One year later, non-public companies have to implement the new lease guidance, which goes into effect with annual reporting periods beginning after December 15, 2019.